 But this form of communicating go further back.
 Way back.

-According to the University of Pittsburgh, the oldest smiley we know of is from 1635 and was added next to the signature of the notary going through the accounts of the Town Hall of Trenčín.
+According to the (This link open in new tab) University of Pittsburgh, the oldest smiley we know of, is from 1635 and was added next to the signature of the notary going through the accounts of the Town Hall of Trenčín.
 The little smiley expressed the notary’s satisfaction with the records.

 In a world where this form of communication mostly has taken place through text messages, it made sense to shorten down messages to symbols and abbreviations to save time.
 People engaging in the communication have probably given great concern to how typed messages appear neutral and are difficult to translate emotionally.
 So they added

 Because that’s what humans do.
 We play with language, communication and the tools we use to communicate with.

 I’m also sure that somewhere, somehow, a spirited youth’s typewriter sooner or later would produce the classical representation of a female’s bosom, immortalized on the digital calculator and the early SMS: (.)(.)